Understanding Romans 14:5-6

 by Kelly McDonald, Jr.

 One of the ways we interpret history is through what we call primary sources.
-This can include people who were eye witnesses to events as well as archeological findings from the time period.
-The Apostle Peter was a contemporary of Paul.
+This can include people who were eye witnesses to events as well as archaeological findings from the time period.
+The Apostle Peter was a contemporary of Paul and thus a primary source to the subject matter at hand.
 Here is what Peter said about Paul:

 “15 And account that the longsuffering of our Lord is salvation; even as our beloved brother Paul also, according to the wisdom given to him, wrote unto you; 16 as also in all his epistles, speaking in them of these things; wherein are some things hard to be understood, which the ignorant and unstedfast wrest, as they do also the other scriptures, unto their own destruction.
 17 Ye therefore, beloved, knowing these things beforehand, beware lest, being carried away with the error of the wicked, ye fall from your own stedfastness” (2 Peter 3:15-17, ASV).

 We learn some important details from Peter’s words.
-Paul wrote some things that are hard to understand, but they do not negate the other Scriptures.
+Apparently, Paul wrote some things that are hard to understand, but they do not negate the other Scriptures.
 The other Scriptures are a reference to the Old Testament.
-They did not have a New Testament in their day.
+They did not have a New Testament in that time.
 Paul was a very educated man, which is why some people struggled with his words.